anaiva27/My-portfolio/README.md

 ## Description

-Create a responsive portfolio, using Bootstrap CSS Framework and provided screenshots.
-The website must have a navbar, responsive layout and responsive images, with valid semantic html, and personalized information.
+My responsive portfolio created with Bootstrap CSS Framework.
+The website has a navbar, responsive layout and responsive images, with valid semantic html, and personalized information.

 ## Table of Contents